anonymous174174/404brain-not-found/temp.md

 ---

-*Built to understand the madness and brilliance behind modern deep learning frameworks.
-Every operation implemented from first principles.* 🎓
+*Built to demystify the magic behind modern deep learning frameworks.
+Every operation implemented from first principles with educational clarity in mind.* 🎓